 Social Work Salaries and Hiring Outlook

-To obtain a state license as a clinical social worker, applicants must hold a master of social work (MSW) degree.
-Non-clinical licensure requires a bachelor of social work (BSW) degree.
-The current projected job outlook for social workers of 11% from 2018-28 by the Bureau of Labor Statistics (BLS) outpaces the average of all other occupations.
-Social worker salaries depend on educational level, experience, and licensure and certifications.
+To obtain state clinical social worker licensure, applicants must hold a master of social work (MSW) degree, while non-clinical licensure requires a bachelor of social work (BSW).
+A 13% projected job outlook for social workers from 2019-29 outpaces the average for all other occupations.
+Social workers' salaries depend on educational level, experience, and licensure and certifications.

-Frequently Asked Questions About Social Workers
+Frequently Asked Questions

-- Are social worker jobs in high demand?
+Are social work jobs in high demand?

-- Will social worker salaries increase?
+Will social work salaries increase?